awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/chapter-devenv.md

-# Configuring Your Development Machine for Use with AWS Elastic Beanstalk<a name="chapter-devenv"></a>
+# Configuring Your Development Machine for Use with Elastic Beanstalk<a name="chapter-devenv"></a>

+This page shows you how to set up your local machine for development of an AWS Elastic Beanstalk application\.
+It covers folder structure, source control, and CLI tools\.

 **Topics**
 + [Creating a Project Folder](#devenv-project-folder)